xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 The core tension principle for Q126 can then be phrased as:

-> For a recursively self improving system to be considered stable at the effective layer, there must exist a non trivial horizon `H` such that both the structural and tension conditions are satisfied, under a fixed encoding and fixed thresholds.
+> For a recursively self improving system to be considered stable at the effective layer, there must exist a non trivial horizon `H` such that both the structural and tension conditions are satisfied, under a fixed encoding, fixed libraries and fixed thresholds.

 ### 4.3 Instability as unavoidable high tension